 5. If the offense is recurring, describe an action-plan to prevent future repetition of the offending behavior (which violated your core value to the extent that it hurt your partner or your relationship).

 Approaching the Apology

-But something you might not have thought of, is what Pastor Mark Gungor explains on how men and women often approach apologizing differently.
+But the following is something you might not have thought of.
+Pastor Mark Gungor explains how men and women often approach apologizing differently.
 He writes:

 “In my Laugh Your Way to a Better Marriage seminar I explain in detail how a man’s brain tends to compartmentalize things.
 It’s like men have separate boxes in their heads for everything: money, sex, kids, wife, in-laws, etc. And for a guy these boxes don’t touch.
 He thinks about one thing at a time and then moves on to the next thing since one box isn’t connected to another.

 “Then I go on to explain how a woman’s brain is like a big ball of wire where everything is connected to everything and there is no compartmentalizing at all.
 Money can be connected to the in-laws and sex can be connected to the kids.
 Things can run together very easily in a woman’s brain.

 “These two very opposite ways of thinking and processing cause men and women to communicate in very different ways.
 There is one area this is particularly evident and often problematic —the apology.
 Because men have this unique ability to compartmentalize, a guy can go to his “apology box”, say he’s sorry for something he did, close that box and then move on to the next task or thing to think about.
 In his mind he took care of it, he said he was sorry, it’s done and life goes on.
 Not so for a woman…”